 Satellite Maneuvering Demonstration with a Photonic Laser Thruster in Lab

 Using the pressure exerted by light, Photonic Laser Propulsion (PLP) has the potential to propel spacecraft at speeds vastly surpassing traditional rockets with exceptional energy efficiency.
-At the core of PLP is the Photonic Laser Thruster (PLT), a groundbreaking non-rocket propulsion system that amplifies the light pressure by generating and circulating a laser beam between the static powering station and spacecraft mirrors.
+At the core of PLP is the Photonic Laser Thruster (PLT), a groundbreaking non-rocket propulsion system that amplifies the light pressure and photonic thrust by generating and circulating a laser beam between the static powering station and spacecraft mirrors.
 This amplified light pressure propels reusable spacecraft without onboard propellant into a realm far beyond conventional thrusters, revolutionizing space activities from satellite maneuvers to human space travel.

 Proof-of-Principle Demonstration of PLT (Dec.
 2006)